Research

 with Pengfei Zhang

 Examining how democratic and authoritarian regimes differ in their approach to internet content moderation, using data from transparency reports.
 We find that while both regime types remove similar amounts of content, their methods and motivations differ significantly.
-PDF

 Two Types of Censorship?
 An Assessment of the Informational Autocracy Thesis

 Testing how Guriev & Treisman’s Informational Autocracy theory applies to internet filtering practices in autocratic nations, with a focus on regime strategies and implementation methods.
-PDF

 Working Papers